Senator Sander’s Single Payer Proposal

 – Businesses should be able to contribute to employees’ portable individual plans with the same employee tax benefits that employees receive through group plans.
 (This is a change to tax law outside of the ACA.)

-- As long as there is an employer mandate, change the standard for full time to 40 hours/week from 30 hours.
-There is currently a democratic proposal to do this.
+– As long as there is an employer mandate, change the standard for full time to 40 hours/week from 30 hours.

 – Offer “essential health benefits” as options on a cost/benefit basis.
 (Maintain the “insurance standards” of no annual or lifetime benefit limits, no exclusions or premium disadvantage based on preexisting conditions or sex, allowing children under 26 to remain on their parents’ policy.)